Shorelands of Monmouth Beach

 Can’t Give It Away

 The flyer closes with “on account of the nearness of the Gulf Stream, the winter climate is greatly tempered and little snow is found in this ideal town.”
 Most of the lots did not sell in that 1925 summer; the first sold to Anne Tully that November.
-In 1927, Allyn Hall Realty donated that land that would become Monmouth Parkway, the borough’s widest road.
+In 1927, Allyn Hall Realty donated land that would become Monmouth Parkway, the borough’s widest road.

 Although a Shoreland’s Association was first incorporated in October 1927 (the first trustees were George Hardy, Richard Dodge, and Samuel Cooper), serious development of the area really didn’t get started until after World War II.
 At first the association had to petition the borough for area improvements; Monmouth Parkway wasn’t properly paved until 1944.